The Wigner Current for Open Quantum Systems

-For example, In the case of the driven Duffing oscillator with $ x^4$ anharmonicity in the potential energy and the resulting coexistence of bistable large and small amplitude oscillatory solutions for the classical dynamics, an initial coherent state will transiently evolve into a Schr\"{o}dinger cat-like state where the Wigner function displays a sequence of alternating negative and positive regions in between the corresponding large and small amplitude positive Wigner function peaks~\cite{katz08}; in a classically chaotic regime, an initial coherent state will spread out in phase space, exhibiting a complex inference pattern of positive and sub-$\hbar$ (sub-Planckian) scale negative Wigner function regions~\cite{habib98}.
+For example, in the case of the driven, damped Duffing oscillator with $ x^4$ anharmonicity and in the regime of bistable large and small amplitude oscillatory solutions for the classical dynamics, an initial coherent state will transiently evolve into a Schr\"{o}dinger cat-like state where the Wigner function displays a sequence of alternating negative and positive regions in between the corresponding large and small amplitude positive Wigner function peaks~\cite{katz08}.
+And in a classically chaotic regime, an initial coherent state will spread out in phase space, exhibiting a complex interference pattern of positive and sub-$\hbar$ (i.e., sub-Planckian) scale negative Wigner function regions~\cite{habib98}.
 However, depending on the environment temperature, such non-classical features will typically diffuse away for the usual device system-environment couplings, leaving a long time steady state that is closely approximated by the corresponding classical system Fokker-Planck equation.

-Nevertheless, the question is still largely unresolved as to whether it might be possible to stabilize quantum states largely with anharmonicities alone.
+Nevertheless, the question is still largely unresolved as to whether it might be possible to stabilize quantum states of a single mode bosonic system largely through its anharmonicities alone.
 In particular, for certain anharmonicity types and drives (whether externally or internally generated by the system dynamics), we may be able to prepare and maintain quantum states with significant associated negative Wigner function regions, despite the counteracting decoherence effects of environmental noise.
-Recent relevant developments in superconducting microwave resonator (as well as coupled nanomechanical resonator) circuits involving embedded Josephson junction elements provide strong motivation for pursuing this question~\cite{chen11,blencowe12,armour13,gramich13,chen14,rimberg14,armour15,souquet16,dambach16}.
-In particular, the Josephson elements can induce strong effective anharmonicities in the microwave mode Hamiltonian, as well as internally generated drive tones through the AC-Josephson effect.
-One consequence is lasing-like behavior~\cite{chen14}, with the continuous, stimulated emission of amplitude-squeezed microwave photons~\cite{armour13}.
+Recent relevant developments in superconducting microwave resonator (as well as coupled nanomechanical resonator) circuits involving embedded Josephson junction elements provide strong motivation for pursuing this question~\cite{chen11,blencowe12,armour13,gramich13,chen14,rimberg14,armour15,souquet16,dambach16}; the Josephson junctions can induce strong effective anharmonicities in the microwave mode Hamiltonian, as well as internally generated drive tones through the ac-Josephson effect.
+One consequence is lasing-like behavior~\cite{chen14}, with the continuous, stimulated emission of amplitude-squeezed microwaves with large average photon number~\cite{armour13}.